The 8 Best Cheap Weight Plates For Your Home Gym | 2023

 Synergee makes a lot of different strength training workout equipment and is very well known for its weight and rubber bumper plates.

-It’s their wide selection of available options, including the lower-cost 1 and 2-inch cast iron plates, which gives them a spot on this list.
+Their wide selection of available options, including the lower-cost 1 and 2-inch cast iron plates, gives them a spot on this list.

 There is a lot to like about these Synergee cast iron weight plates.